dimst23/CIMeC-MSc-Neuroscience-Thesis-Template/README.md

 - **`main.tex`**: Here you can add your `title` and `name` again in the relevant sections at lines 6-7.
 If you want a specific date then add that in the format of `April 2024`.
 - **`glossary.tex`**: Here you define any terms you have and so on.
 There are planty of tutorials on how to use glossaries in latex.

+## Compilation

+Whether you use the template locally or on [Overleaf](https://www.overleaf.com), you have to select the `XeLaTeX` compiler otherwise it will not compile.

 ## General

 Feel free to modify anything within the template, even changing the structure of the whole thesis and keeping only the front page.
 It is free for a reason.
 Alwaus abide by the license within this repository when modifying and using the provided template.